Daredevil, Iron Fist, Luke Cage and Jessica Jones are popular in print form, but is Netflix a better home to them than a movie screen?

 The characters Marvel has agreed to develop for Netflix – in four separate live-action series that will lead to a mini-series event – are Luke Cage (sometimes known as “Power Man”); Daredevil; Iron Fist: and Jessica Jones.
 In the world of comic books, these characters are known as “street-level” superheroes who spend more time tackling more ordinary challenges, like solving murders and keeping gangsters at bay, rather than fending off alien invasions or vengeful gods.

 Jones is a former super-hero who became a private-eye.
-She first came to attention in 2001 in a Marvel series called “Alias,”also written by Bendis.
+She first came to attention in 2001 in a Marvel series called “Alias,” also written by Bendis.
 While she has powers (also caused by exposure to radioactivity), they are used less prominently in stories that involve her.
-She and Cage have a young child.
+She and Cage have a young child in the comics.

 Iron Fist first rose to prominence in the 1970s, and has often been paired in comics with Luke Cage (one of their comics was known as “Power Man and Iron Fist”).
 The character is a martial-arts expert, but also has the power of the “iron fist,” which may look better in pictures than it is described in words.